An Ultimate Guide to Creating Loyal Customers with Personalized Posts

 - funny anecdotes

-“Anything that’s different from the classic advertising posts will do the trick.
-Show them something real and even a bit private so that they develop a sense of familiarity with your brand” says Social Media Specialist for Trust My Paper.
+“Anything different from the classic advertising posts will do the trick.
+Show them something real and even a bit private so that they develop a sense of familiarity with your brand,” says Social Media Specialist for Trust My Paper.

-Give your customers a chance to fall in love with the people and the processes behind the brand and you just might hit the jackpot.
+Give your customers a chance to fall in love with the people and the processes behind the brand, and you might hit the jackpot.

-This will evoke some emotions in them and encourage them to stay loyal to the brand.
+This will evoke some emotions and encourage them to stay loyal to the brand.

-Using your satisfied customers as the stars of your posts is another smart way to bond with them emotionally.
+Using satisfied customers as your posts’ stars is another smart way to bond emotionally with them.

 This tactic is multi-functional since it influences people on so many levels.
-Let’s break it down a little bit.
+So let’s break it down a little bit.

-Let’s say there’s a customer who’s happy with the service you’ve provided.
+Let’s say there’s a customer who’s happy with your service.
 You choose this customer to be featured in your next post and write about their experience.
 Here’s what this type of post will do for you:

-- it will make the customer in question happy, feeling like she belongs with you.
+- First, it will make the customer happy, feeling like she belongs with you.